 Once you start advertising online, along with the real customers ringing-up, you will also get the "whacker enquires."

-It can't be helped (yes, it can be reduced, search terms can be refined, negative keywords used) but in the final analysis, more than seems reasonable will slip through the cracks and distract the people with the cheque book from the game plan.
+It can't be helped (yes, it can be reduced, search terms can be refined, negative keywords used) but in the final analysis, more than seems reasonable will slip through the cracks and draw comment from the people who control the cheque book.

 Failure gets more airplay than success.

 Whereas the customer service team are "too busy to collect call statistics" they are most diligent and vociferous reporting on the number of "whackers" who ring-up.

 It's a fact of digital life, when mining for gold, you have to sift through the dirt.